 The winemaking here, in today’s jargon, is purist in style but is really no different than wines that were made 90-100 years ago and earlier.
 Everything is done by hand; they don’t own any forklifts or pallet jacks.
 The wines are made unfined and unfiltered and indigenous yeasts are used for all fermentation.
 Even the malolactic fermentation is allowed to occur naturally.
 Once the wine has been pressed out from the seeds and skins it is then transferred by hand in buckets to the new and used French oak barrels for its aging.

 Family members all help out with the winery operations.
 Rob is the winemaker, his son David is the assistant winemaker and at the time of our first visit many years ago, David was probably one of the youngest assistant winemakers in the valley at that time, at age 21.
 Former partner for 12 years, Jim White used to help oversee the marketing and sales side of the operations.
-Jim still runs www.napaman.com, an excellent blog and resource about the Napa Valley which spotlights events, specific wines and other local happenings.
+Jim still runs www.napaman.com, an excellent blog and resource about Napa Valley which spotlights events, specific wines and other local happenings.

 Everything about this winery is a throwback to how winemaking used to be conducted and even the vineyards they source fruit from have historic relevance.
 The estate 1/2 acre of Zinfandel is planted right next to the winery and this vineyard dates back over 100 years.
 Approximately another 1/2 acre on their property is planted to several other red varieties including Petite Sirah.

-The historic Louis Martini Monte Rosso vineyard (now owned by Gallo family) in Sonoma County used to supply the fruit for their Zinfandel.
+The historic Louis Martini Monte Rosso vineyard (now owned by GALLO) in Sonoma County used to supply the fruit for their Zinfandel.
 This vineyard is on the Sonoma County side of the Mayacamas mountains (the range that forms the western divide of the Napa Valley) and was first planted in the 1880’s.
 All the vineyards they use are extremely low in production ranging anywhere from merely a ton per acre up to 2 tons.

 Select Wines